-I recently acquired the credential of Registered Parliamentarian (RP), as recognized by the National Association of Parliamentarians.
+I recently completed the requirements to be designated as a Professional Registered Parliamentarian (PRP), as recognized by the National Association of Parliamentarians.

 A parliamentarian is an advisor to an organization that uses parliamentary procedure.
 The parliamentarian generally sits next to the presiding officer at meetings to advise about procedural matters.
 Sometimes the parliamentarian has a more sweeping engagement advising the organization both in and out of meetings: as do, for example, the parliamentarians for state legislatures and the US House of Representatives and Senate.